 The charming story of Chris's journey in honour of his uncle, Pte.
 Ted Mills, of the King's Own Yorkshire Light Infantry, along with his son - also called Ted Mills - to tie up some family Loose Ends.

 Shepherd - Hubert

 Gooding, M.M. - 1st Bn the Essex Regiment - NEW VERSION UPLOADED

 This is Chris Shepherd's article based on his research into the life (and death at Cambrai) of his grandfather's uncle.
 Chris has used letters written home from the front to give a very moving insight into life at the Front.

 Thornton - There's

-a Long, Long Trail A-Winding
+a Long, Long Trail A-Winding - NEW VERSION UPLOADED

 The story of Company Sergeant-Major William Thompson M.M of the North Staffordshire Regiment, researched by his great-grandson, Andrew Thornton.

 Going Down of the Sun - NEW VERSION UPLOADED